aguspesce/aspect-docker/README.md

     ./aspect-docker my-model.prm

-After finished, the output will be inside the current working directory.
+After finished, the output will be inside the parent directory of the `.prm` file.